 - University of San Diego School of Law, J.D., 2012

 - University of Colorado, B.A., 2007

 Actively involved with the Little Italy Association and the Little Italy Residents Association, Mr. Zarconi has presented on the legal framework of the California Environmental Quality Act (CEQA) as it relates to the SANDAG bus lot proposal in the Little Italy community.

-Michael is admitted to practice in all California state courts and the federal District Court for the Southern District of California.
-Michael is a member of the State Bar of California, the San Diego County Bar Association, the Lawyers Club of San Diego, and Consumer Attorneys of San Diego.
-He is particularly active with the Little Italy Association and the Little Italy Residents Association, and co-chairs the firm’s award winning partnership with Little Italy’s Washington Elementary School.
+Mr. Zarconi is admitted to practice in all California State Courts and the Federal District Court for the Southern District of California.
+He is a member of the State Bar of California, San Diego County Bar Association, Consumer Attorneys of San Diego, Building Industry Association of San Diego, and Claims and Litigation Management Alliance.

 He currently serves as vice chair for the Construction Law Section of the San Diego County Bar Association and on the Executive Committee.
 Mr. Zarconi also serves as president for the San Diego Browns Backers, a position he has held for the last four years.